 Liza is an aerialist, choreographer, educator, producer, and the founder of Fly Circus Space.
 She's been called "The Grande Dame of New Orleans circus"; but her career began far outside the Crescent City.
-Highlights include: Featured soloist in Mezzo Lunatico for Teatro ZinZanni, performing with the Aerialistas, collaborating with cellist Zoe Keating, choreographing for America's premiere contemporary circus company, the Acrobatic Conundrum, and being featured alongside Jessica Lange on American Horror Story: Freakshow.
+Highlights include: Performing with Quixotic Fusion, being featured as a soloist in Mezzo Lunatico for Teatro ZinZanni, performing with the Aerialistas, collaborating with cellist Zoe Keating, choreographing for America's premiere contemporary circus company, the Acrobatic Conundrum, and being featured alongside Jessica Lange on American Horror Story: Freakshow.
 In 2016 she was a finalist US Aerial Championships.
 Liza also produces the Fly Movement Salon every first Tuesday at Café Istanbul.
 She works to grow the national community through her involvement with the American Youth Circus Organization, the American Circus Educators Organization, and national American circus advocacy group Circus Now.

 Glenna Broderick is an aerialist, clown and Jane-of-all-trades.
 As a shy college freshman she fell in with her school's circus club, the Surrealist Training Circus, where she discovered a knack for clowning, learned to dance on stilts and all manner of other absurdities.
 She ended up in charge of the ragtag group while simultaneously working towards a bachelor's degree in photography.
 The next logical step was circus school!
 She has studied at New England Center for Circus Arts and Philadelphia School of Circus Arts where she specialized in static trapeze.
 Glenna has also been trained in various forms of dance and physical theater as well as backstage craft.
 You can find her on stage and in the air all about New Orleans as Penelope Little.